 - Spare lives when you have the option to do so.

 - Even when hunting animals, go for a mercy kill, quick one, instead of eliminating a creature in multiple shots.

 - Release small, baby fish back into the water because … c’mon dude, they’re infants.

 - Give back to the camp by any methods.
 These include donations and help the members out with their everyday tasks.

 - Disarm the opponent in a duel instead of straight-up killing them.

-- Don’t give it a fight when you’re surround by lawmen thanks to your Wanted level.
+- Don’t start a fight when you’re surrounded by lawmen thanks to your Wanted level.

 - Remove your bounties by paying the lawmen at the offices.